I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Despite being the namesake of this game, this mode is not any more important than the others.
 It is, however, the coolest versus mode.

 Attacks work similarly to Updown Tetris, but instead of sending garbage lines, you send worse pieces.
-Smaller attacks send various pentominoes (5-block pieces), rarely some larger pieces (such as hexominoes), and occasionally square pieces of varying sizes (2x2, 3x3, 4x4, and 5x5; represented by a ? in the queue).
-If you send garbage while these pieces are in your queue, you can counter them, which sends the aforementioned large square pieces instead of what you recieved.
-The more times a square piece is countered, tha larger it becomes.
-I highly reccomend you see the TASVideos page for the more intricate details of this mode.
+Smaller attacks send various pentominoes (5-block pieces), and rarely some larger pieces (such as hexominoes).
+If you send garbage while these pieces are in your queue, you can counter them, which instead sends your opponent a 2x2 square piece.
+If they counter such a piece back, you then recieve a 3x3 square piece; they keep growing each time they are countered, up to a 5x5 square.
+I highly recommend you see the TASVideos page for the more intricate details of this mode.

 Signal Tetris